urbeevol/atillacelikgil.github.io/_talks/2024-06-01-insects-in-cities.md

 authors: "A. Celikgil, A. Schmidt, P. Theodorou"
 ---

-Insects in cities: A within-cityscape ecological systems approach to reveal the mechanistic processes that shape urban flying insect communities?
+Insects in cities: A within-cityscape ecological systems approach to reveal the mechanistic processes that shape urban flying insect communities.
 Talk presented at the 7th European Congress of Conservation Biology (ECCB) in Bologna, Italy.